Beth Tikvah in Clintonville

 Graveyard at Armbruster home, AKA Clinton Chapel

 More fabulous pix from Leeann Faust of her ancestors’ home at 3100 North High Street.
-This was originally the site of Clinton Chapel, subsequently modified to make a residence for Mathias Armbruster; the building is now a funeral home.
+This was originally the site of Clinton Chapel, subsequently modified to make a residence for Mathias Armbruster; the building then became a funeral home and at the time of this update, the building is a day-care center.
 These photos show the old graveyard which was behind the house, as well as the lion with Olentangy Park in the distance.
 The graves were eventually moved, predominately to Union Cemetery.
-(Photos courtesy of Leeann Faust)

 For additional photos, search “3100 North High” or “Armbruster” on this web site.